 Be resource full.
 Do you remember when we made our brooches ourselves in High School and college?
 Making your own brooches is a nice recreational craft project.
 See the collage of photos above that shows a couple of my DIY brooches.

-Thrift and consignment stores as well as flea markets are great places to find awesome costume brooches.
+Thrift and consignment stores, garage sales as well as flea markets are great places to find awesome costume brooches.
 When you are into the real thing, check out estate or antique stores.
 Another great source to 5 star shopping is eBay.

 Photos of me: G. Kramm